Kylie Jenner fans question the socialite's snatched jawline in new pics

 Fans began to speculate on whether Kylie had gotten more plastic surgery, even though the Kardashians star has only admitted to getting lip fillers in the past.

+"What in the filter-plastic surgery is going on here?" one fan exclaimed.
+Another said, "Has her jawline always looked that sharp?"

 This is definitely not the first time Kylie fans have brought rumors of plastic surgery up.
-As you can probably tell from her lack of response to the rumors, Kylie just doesn't seem to care what people think.
+As you can probably tell from her lack of response, Kylie just doesn't seem to care what people think.

 It could simply be a photoshop fail, but unless the Kylie Cosmetics owner fesses up, we may never know.